blocksense-network/ethsofia_hackaton/README.md

 anvil-a-1  |
 ```

-## Using a similar approach you can use CoinMarketCap wasm repoter
+### Using a similar approach you can use CoinMarketCap wasm repoter

 To run wasm yahoo repoter you need to build it:
 `cd examples/cmc && cargo build --target wasm32-wasi --release`

 Add CoinMarketCap key from this registration

 Register at https://coinmarketcap.com/api/pricing/ and paste API key in this directory in file

 `examples/cmc/.spin/CMC_API_KEY`

-Enable yahoo entripoint in docker-compose.yml
+Enable yahoo entrypoint in docker-compose.yml
 `entrypoint: ['/bin/sh', '-c', 'cd /usr/local/blocksense/oracles/cmc && /spin up']`

 Start docker compose which start 2 anvil instances, one sequencer and yahoo reporter
 `docker compose up`

 If everything is setup correctly you will see anvil repoting published transactions.